Offers in: Industrial Electronics Engineering

 Description and objectives:

-Indoor location systems have been on the rise in recent years.
-Whether using radio frequency technologies, inertial sensors or artificial vision systems, the location of objects or people in indoor spaces is a key element in many applications (tracking of parts, access to security areas, tracking of people, augmented reality, etc.).
+Indoor location systems are a booming element in recent years.
+Whether using radiofrequency technologies, inertial sensors or artificial vision systems, the location of objects or people in interior spaces is an element core topic in many applications (tracking of parts, access to security areas, tracking of people, augmented reality, etc.).

-To determine and evaluate the accuracy of a location system, it is most common to use manual measurement of control points or tests in a controlled environment to determine the accuracy of the system.
-However, this type of measurement is always subject to measurement errors, human error, and the impossibility of tracking a moving element in real time.
-Another widespread option, especially when it comes to assessing dynamic accuracy, is to resort to cost-effective systems that allow the creation of ground truth, such as, for example, vision tracking systems.
-However, it is not always possible to deploy such systems, or the financial means to do so are not always available.
-Therefore, being able to assess the accuracy of indoor positioning systems at low cost is still a problem that researchers and companies are trying to solve.
+To determine and evaluate the accuracy of a location system, the most common method is to measure guide a number of control points or tests in a controlled environment to determine the accuracy of the system.
+However, this subject measurement is always subject to measurement errors, human error, and the impossibility of tracking a moving element in real time.
+Another widespread option, especially when the accuracy is to be evaluated dynamically, is to resort to cost-effective systems that allow the creation of the real path or "ground truth", such as, for example, vision tracking systems.
+However, it is not always possible to deploy this type of system subject , or the economic means to do so are not always available.
+Therefore, being able to evaluate the accuracy of indoor positioning systems at a low cost is still a problem that researchers and companies are trying to solve.

-Ceit currently has a line of research associated with positioning systems for indoor spaces, in which it works with various companies to provide solutions to their needs.
-This is why there is a need for a ground truth system that is easy to install and not too expensive.
+Currently Ceit has a line of research associated with positioning systems for indoor spaces, in which it works with various companies to provide solutions to their needs.
+This is why the need for a ground truth system that is easy to install and not too expensive was born.

-The task of this GFP would be to develop a ground truth system, using virtual/augmented reality systems, for subsequent use in the evaluation of the accuracy of Ceit's proprietary indoor location system.
+The task of this GFP would be to develop a ground truth system, using virtual/augmented reality systems, for subsequent use in evaluating the accuracy of the proprietary indoor location system Ceit.
 HTC Vice, Oculus Quest and Hololens 2 hardware are available for the development of this system using the Unity3D programming platform.
-The candidate should have programming skills in C# or similar languages such as C++ or Java.
+The candidate must have programming skills in C# or similar languages such as C++ or Java.

 Academic supervisor: